-It then provides views of China Cove below which is a picturesque place that you need to see yourself.
+It then provides views of China Cove below, which is a picturesque cove that you need to see yourself.

-China Cove is a breeding area for sea lions, so it was closed off when I went, you could even see sea lions sitting below on the sand.
+China Cove is a breeding area for sea lions, so it was closed off when I went.
+You could even see sea lions sitting below on the sand, which was cool.

-From here you can also see bird rock in the distance which is a massive rock out in the water with hundreds of birds sitting on it.
+From here, you can also see bird rock in the distance; it is the massive rock out in the water with hundreds of birds sitting on it.
 This is the destination for the hike.

 The trail then bends around a small hill and shows you Gibson Beach below you, another beach you can walk down too.